Ports

 Assign a security group to a port

-To assign a security group on the cloud server page in the control panel, follow the Assign a security group instruction.
+To assign a security group on a cloud server page in the Control panel, use the Assign a security group instruction.

-To assign a security group to a port, traffic filtering (port security) must be enabled in the port network.
-You can view the filtering status in the control panel: on the top menu, click Products → Cloud Servers → Network → Private networks or Public networks tab.
-A network with filtering enabled is marked with .
+For a security group to be assignable to a port, traffic filtering (port security) must be enabled in the port's network.
+You can view the filtering status of a network in the control panel: in the top menu, click Products → Cloud Servers → Network → the Private Networks or Public Networks tab.
+A network with enabled filtering is marked with .

 Private subnet, global router subnet